 |Table 5: Unit Economics of Dismantling 1 Tonne assorted E-waste|

 |Source: Paper on Sustainable Electronic Waste Management and Recycling Process by S. Chatterjee, Department of Information Technology, Published in American Journal of Environmental Engineering, 2012|

 Other than the raw material cost, which has been discussed above, rentis another significant cost,Assuming a dismantling capacity of 5 tonnes per day, the area requirement @ 300 square meter per tonne of waste is 1500 square meters and rent can be up to INR 3-5 lakhs per annum.
 Further, there are other fixed overheads such as labour and interest.
 As such,one needs to process at least 3-5 tonnes per day, just to recover the costs.

 The e waste sector has grown at a slow pace over the last five years, largely due to lack of awareness about e waste rules, absence of strict guidelines for disposal of e waste and challenges from the informal sector recyclers who are able to offer a better price for the waste.
 However, the regulations around e waste are expected to tighten and would bring unorganised sector into mainstream.

 While opportunities for e waste recycling are only expected to increase in future, profitability would depend on the value addition done by the enterprise.
 Therefore, aspiring e waste companies would also need to build skill sets in e waste segregation and in identifying reusable waste.
 We believe that

-- Dismantling can be a profitable option if you are able to establish a network of waste collection centres (perhaps from the unorganised sector) and develop skill sets to identify reusable waste
+- Dismantling can be a profitable option if you are able to establish a network of waste collection centres and develop skill sets to identify reusable waste

 - Setting up a refurbishing centre, where salvaged computers/phones can be repaired using new or old components should also be attractive.